-This is a semi-arid, upland ecological site, but it has unique hydrology because infiltration is severely limited by the dense natric horizon 5 to 10 inches below the soil surface.
-Evapotranspiration exceeds precipitation on this site, and a moisture deficit state persists for the majority of the year.
-In typical precipitation events, the upper 5 to 10 inches of the soil profile is filled to field capacity, then moisture amounts are quickly diminished by evapotranspiration.
+This is a semi-arid, upland ecological site, but it has unique hydrology because infiltration is severely limited by the dense natric horizon 1 to 4 inches below the soil surface.
+Evapotranspiration exceeds precipitation on this site, and a state of moisture deficit persists for the majority of the year.
+In typical precipitation events, the upper 1 to 4 inches of the soil profile is filled to field capacity, then moisture amounts are quickly diminished by evapotranspiration.
 Abnormally wet years or very intense precipitation events can saturate the soil surface layer and cause very brief (less than 2 days) ponding and lateral flow via surface runoff into adjacent microlows.
 Lateral water movement is typically limited to a localized area due to the flat topography.
 Frequency and duration of saturation are not sufficient for the development of hydric soil features.